0 Connecticut Citizen Election Audit Coalition

 When will the training be held and when will I receive the Observer's Kit?

+We are planning several one hour conference call training sessions in the last few days before the audits begin on November 19th - some will be during the day and some in the evening - you will not need a reservation, just call into one of the sessions.
 The Observer's Kit will contain an audit report form with instructions, a copy of the code of conduct, and a copy of the official audit procedures.
 We will finalize and make the kit available shortly after the audit procedures are released by the Secretary of the State's Office.
-We will also be mailing name badges to observers to arrive by February 19th.
+We will also be mailing name badges to observers to arrive by November 18th.